 Emmanuel Ringelblum had a committee of one hundred chroniclers inside the Warsaw Ghetto that became the memory of the Jewish community.
-178 In the ghetto, they knew and described the degradation of hunger, the cold, the exhaustion of the elderly, the ravages of disease, the cowardice of the informers, and the profiteers.
-179 Chaim Kaplan began in his Warsaw diary that I will write a "scroll of agony" in order to remember the past in the future.
-180 However, his last words were a cry of despair of "If my life ends - what will become of my diary?"
-181 Kaplan's concern for his diary was a concern about the fate of the truth, which is linked to the fate of humanity either embracing God's Truth or the lies of idolatry.
-182 In July 26, 1942, Chaim Kaplan wrote in his diary:
+In the ghetto, they knew and described the degradation of hunger, the cold, the exhaustion of the elderly, the ravages of disease, the cowardice of the informers, and the profiteers.
+Chaim Kaplan began in his Warsaw diary that I will write a "scroll of agony" in order to remember the past in the future.

+However, his last words were a cry of despair of "If my life ends - what will become of my diary?"
+Kaplan's concern for his diary was a concern about the fate of the truth, which is linked to the fate of humanity either embracing God's Truth or the lies of idolatry.
+In July 26, 1942, Chaim Kaplan wrote in his diary:

 Some of my friends and acquaintances who know the secret of my diary urge me, in their despair, to stop writing.
 "Why?
 For what purpose?
 Will you live to see it published?
 Will these words of yours reach the ears of future generations?
 How? . . ."
 And yet in spite of it all I refuse to listen to them.
 I feel that continuing this diary to the very end of my physical and spiritual strength is a historical mission which must not be abandoned.
 My mind is still clear, my need to record unstilled, though it is now five days since any real food has passed my lips.
 Therefore I will not silence my diary!
-183

-As Alexander Donat wrote there was "no precedent for the eventual uprising of the Warsaw Ghetto because it was undertaken solely for death with dignity, and without the slightest hope of victory in life."184 During the 25th anniversary of the Warsaw Ghetto Uprising, Yitzhak Zuckerman ("Antek"), one of the leaders of the Jewish Fighting Organization, was asked by the Israeli press what were the military and strategic lessons to be learned from the Uprising.185 The Warsaw ghetto uprising held off the Nazis longer than the great French army.
+As Alexander Donat wrote there was "no precedent for the eventual uprising of the Warsaw Ghetto because it was undertaken solely for death with dignity, and without the slightest hope of victory in life."
+During the 25th anniversary of the Warsaw Ghetto Uprising, Yitzhak Zuckerman ("Antek"), one of the leaders of the Jewish Fighting Organization, was asked by the Israeli press what were the military and strategic lessons to be learned from the Uprising.
+The Warsaw ghetto uprising held off the Nazis longer than the great French army.
 His reply was:

 I don't think there's any need to analyze the Uprising in military terms.
 This was a war of less than a thousand people against a mighty army, and no one doubted how it was likely to turn out.
 This isn't a subject for study in a military school.
 Not the weapons, not the operations, not the tactics.
 If there's a school to study the human spirit, there it should be a major subject.
 The really important things were inherent in the force shown by Jewish youths, after years of degradation, to rise up against their destroyers and determine what death they would choose: Treblinka or Uprising.
 I don't know if there's a standard to measure that.
-186 statement that Jews will never again as during the 1930s find themselves without a place to go.
-189 The Law of Return requires only one Jewish grandparent (based upon the Nazi laws defining a Jew for extermination) to be considered Jewish, even though under Jewish law one has to be born of a Jewish mother, or convert to Judaism, to be considered a Jew.

 Holocaust survivor, Gerda Weissmann Klein, found her answer to the pain and loss of her childhood home in Poland and her family in her religion and in the land of her ancient ancestors.
-She believes that "Israel, by extending the Law of Return to all Jews, has become the metaphorical sepulcher of my parents as well as my spiritual childhood home."187
+She believes that "Israel, by extending the Law of Return to all Jews, has become the metaphorical sepulcher of my parents as well as my spiritual childhood home."